Constitutional Court suspends stricter asylum rules

 According to the Court, there are serious indications that some of the tightened rules may conflict with European law.
 It has therefore referred preliminary questions to the Court of Justice of the European Union.
 Only after the European judges have ruled will the Constitutional Court decide whether to annul the contested provisions in full.

-The reference amount required to bring family members over has also been raised.
-Previously, it was 110 per cent of the average guaranteed minimum monthly income, amounting to 2,323 euros, but this amount was increased by 10 per cent for each additional family member.
+The reference amount of money required to bring family members over has also been raised.
+Previously, it was 110 per cent of the average guaranteed minimum monthly income, amounting to 2,323 euros, but this was increased by 10 per cent for each additional family member.

 Vluchtelingenwerk Vlaanderen says it hopes the Constitutional Court will ultimately overturn what it considers unconstitutional restrictions and that the government will shift towards a humane asylum and migration policy that respects fundamental rights.

-Van Bossuyt responded by defending the contested measures.
-She stated that the legislation was carefully drafted and is, in her view, fully in line with European regulations.
+Van Bossuyt defended the contested measures.
+She said the legislation had been carefully drafted and was, in her view, fully in line with European regulations.

-Van Bossuyt underlined that the suspension is a temporary procedural step and not a final judgment on the merits of the case.
-She said she awaits the clarification from the European Court of Justice and maintains that the government’s policy is legally sound.
+She said the suspension was a temporary procedural step and not a final judgment on the merits of the case.
+She said she awaited the clarification from the European Court of Justice and maintained that the government’s policy was legally sound.

 The final outcome will depend on the interpretation of European law by the Court of Justice.
 Only after that ruling will the Constitutional Court decide whether the stricter asylum and migration measures can remain in force or must be annulled.